elessarrr/ports_digital_twin/planning/presentation_21Sep/presentation_slides_walkthrough_v10(12 Oct 2025 - Claude ET 1 ).md

 **Script:**
 "The scenario comparison capabilities deliver immediate strategic value.
 You can model Peak Season operations against Normal Operations to identify capacity constraints before they impact service levels.
 Compare Low Season efficiency with Disruption scenarios to build resilient operational strategies.

 Each scenario analysis includes ROI calculations, showing exactly how operational changes translate to financial impact.
 For instance, optimizing berth allocation during peak periods can reduce vessel turnaround time by hours, translating directly to reduced demurrage costs and increased throughput revenue.
-The built-in ROI calculator quantifies these benefits, giving you the business case for operational improvements before you implement them."
+The built-in metrics and logic allows you to quantify these benefits, giving you the business case for operational improvements before you implement them."

 ---